swat-ds/reactor-rooom/_projects/poetry-of-chernobyl.md

       bio: ""
 embed:
     type: iframe
+    title: Texture Writer Poetry of Chernobyl Interactive Game
     url: //ds-pages.swarthmore.edu/reactor-room/assets/poems-texture-project.html
     link: https://texturewriter.com/play/lucastron3000/poetry-of-chernobyl-/info
 ---

 This project uses a build-your-own-story interface called [*Texture*](https://texturewriter.com/) to examine thematic lines in Ukrainian poetry that has been inspired by the Chernobyl disaster.
-The project hopes for you to think about and recognize how prevalent themes in the Chernobyl poetry can take on meanings that show both similarity and difference in the poetic Chernobyl interpretation.
+Through this project, I hope for you to think about and recognize how prevalent themes in the Chernobyl poetry can take on meanings that show both similarity and difference in the poetic Chernobyl interpretation.